 As of Nov.
-2021 there are a lot of wedge heels lately that look great for commuting or learning to walk in heels… Nordstrom especially has a ton, as does Theory, J.Crew, and Vivaia!
+2022 there are a lot of wedge heels lately that look great for commuting or learning to walk in heels… Nordstrom especially has a ton, as does Theory, J.Crew, and Vivaia!
 Some of our current favorites:

 2) Look into the special products — for example, some of the products we like for gaping blouses might also help you create a temporary hem…)